rnaveensrinivas/Linux/README.md

 # Additional Command Line Concepts

 ## Environment Variables
 Environment variables are name-value pairs that provide information to processes about the environment in which they run.
 These variables help programs adjust their behavior based on the environment.
-They are case-sensitive and typically written in uppercase letters.
+They are **case-sensitive** and typically written in **uppercase letters separated by underscore**.

 ### Common Environment Variables
 | **Variable** | **Description**  |